AdrienneGast/BearDepredation/FR-IT/README.md

  **Waterbodies020m_largePYR.tif (combine inland waters and rivers net from both copernicus shapefile EU-Hydro and Open Street Map data for lakes because of more detailed data)**

-## Grassland LANDCOVER TYPE SPECIFICATION
-**Grassland = CLC(231,321,333) + copernicus(grassland) - Barerocks - waterbodies - artificial and agricultural areas (CLCartiandagri -231 - 221 -222) - TCDcut**
+8. **GRASSLAND LANDCOVER TYPE SPECIFICATION** **Grassland = CLC(231,321,333) + copernicus(grassland) - Barerocks - waterbodies - artificial and agricultural areas (CLCartiandagri -231 - 221 -222) - TCDcut**

    1. Compute Grassland cover from Shapefile of CLC and Copernicus

     1. From CLC 12 shapefile :
     Select only Grassland category (231 pastures, 321 natural grasslands, 333 semi open areas) in shapefile in QGis